lsd-ucsc/academic-kickstart/README.md

 For the original documentation on the Academic Template for Hugo, [see this repository](https://github.com/wowchemy/wowchemy-hugo-modules).

+## System Requirements
+You will need to have an updated version of [Golang](https://golang.org/) installed on your machine in order to run Hugo commands.

 ## Workflow

 The **lsd-ucsc.github.io-source** repository contains the editable source code for the **lsd-ucsc.github.io** website.
 If you want to make a change to the website, it should only be done in this repository instead of directly to the generated website's repository.